chinmoy12c/autopsy/README.md

 ```
 fk
 ```
-after to compelely kill the application.
+after to completely kill the application.